 Film Review: Paisan (Paisà, 1946)

-Roberto Rossellini’s celebrated 1945 drama Rome, Open City is considered to be the rawest and the most authentic depiction of Second World War in Italy.
-That film, however, barely references Allies who took large role in those events.
-Rod E. Geiger, fim’s American producer and veteran of US Army Signal Corps, suggested Rossellini to address this issue in his next film.
-Rossellini listened to him and the result was 1946 war anthology drama Paisà, better known under its English title Paisan.
+Roberto Rossellini’s celebrated 1945 drama Rome, Open City is considered to be the rawest and most authentic depiction of the Second World War in Italy.
+That film, however, barely references the Allies, who played a large role in those events.
+Rod E. Geiger, the film’s American producer and a veteran of the US Army Signal Corps, suggested Rossellini address this issue in his next film.
+Rossellini listened to him, and the result was the 1946 war anthology drama Paisà, better known under its English title Paisan.

-Paisan is an anthology film, which is a form that was enthusiastically embraced by many Italian cinema in next few decades.
-In case of Rossellini’s film, it represents both its strength and weakness.
-Originally envisioned to feature seven instead six stories that show interactions between American servicemen and local Italians, Paisan suffers from lack of narrative coherence, with only connection between the segments being explanatory narration by Giulio Panicali, followed by documentary stock footage.
-Rossellini, on the other hand, maintains his trademark Neorealist style based on location shooting and non-professional actors, further enhanced by use of bombed out buildings, actors and extras who relive traumatic events from very near past.
-Like with many anthology films, quality of each segments varies a lot.
-Good thing about Paisan that many of such segments would appeal to different set of the audience.
-Arguably the best story is one set in Rome, which almost perfectly encapsulates harsh realities of war, mainly through transient nature of seemingly perfect relationships and horrific effects war-related poverty can have on peoples’ morals; Maria Michi, actress who portrays character in some way similar to the one she portrayed in Rome, Open City, delivers the best performance of the film.
-For fans of action, segment set in Florence provides very believable depiction of urban combat when situation is fluid, death is random and where freedom fighters summarily execute suspected German collaborators with little consideration.
-Segment most likely to be closest to Rossellini’s own heart is set in monastery, which the final speech of Captain Martin encapsulating director’s own Catholic humanism.
-The final segment is the darkest, featuring disturbing depictions of German atrocities, including heart-breaking scene when crying toddler is revealed as the only survivor in massacred village.
+Paisan is an anthology film, a form that was enthusiastically embraced by Italian cinema in the next few decades.
+In the case of Rossellini’s film, it represents both its strength and its weakness.
+Originally envisioned to feature seven rather than six stories showing interactions between American servicemen and local Italians, Paisan suffers from a lack of narrative coherence, with the only connection between the segments being explanatory narration by Giulio Panicali, followed by documentary stock footage.
+Rossellini, on the other hand, maintains his trademark Neorealist style based on location shooting and non-professional actors, further enhanced by the use of bombed-out buildings, and actors and extras who relive traumatic events from the very recent past.

 RATING: 6/10 (++)